-He jump on me an knock me our.
-I have a restraining order in him.
-We have a car in both of our name who gets the car??
+I have a restraining order on my husband we have a car that is in both of our name who gets the car?

 The order, unless it specifically states, does not give the vehicle to anyone. this mean either of you can take it at anypoint.
 If he is able to take the vehicle without violating the order...ie...you park it at Target and while you are inside, he takes it, legally he can do so....now stranding you at Target (this is just an example) could potentially be a violation of the order.